top of page

-I do love okra especially when they are grilled or broiled in the oven.
+I love okra, especially when grilled or broiled in the oven.

-Traditionally, Indians have fried okra, in tons of oil as the vegetable tends to really suck up the oil.
-I have for years been broiling them in the oven with a fraction of the oil sprayed on top to get delicate and crisp okra.
-The broiled version is just as well flavored but so much more healthier.
+Traditionally, Indians have fried okra in tons of oil as the vegetable tends to really suck up the oil.
+For years, I have been broiling them in the oven with a fraction of the oil sprayed on top to get delicate and crisp okra.
+The broiled version is just as well-flavoured but so much healthier.

 This recipe is absolutely delicious.
-Admittedly, it does take some work to stuff each okra, but the dish is so well received that it is so worth the effort.
-Once you get into the swing of stuffing them, it is quite simple.
-These okra are crisp and pop with sour-spicy flavors of the masala.
+Admittedly, it does take some work to stuff each okra, but the dish is so well received that it is worth the effort.
+It is pretty simple once you get into the swing of stuffing them.
+These okra are crisp and pop with the sour-spicy flavours of the masala.
 Compared to most recipes, this recipe uses ground almonds, the nutty flavors add a wonderful richness and nuance to the dish, one I really like.
-I tend to like to serve them as an appetizer of finger food with drinks and they seem to disappear almost immediately.
+I like to serve them as appetizers of finger food with drinks, and they seem to disappear almost immediately.

 Yamuna Devi's cookbook is probably the first cookbook I bought when I moved to the US 30 years ago for my Ph.D.
-Over the years, I have cooked almost half the recipes, it is the cookbook that taught me technique, flavor profiles and always gave me a wonderful meal.
-This vegetarian cookbook is essential on any shelf, it is the bible of Indian vegetarian cuisine.
+Over the years, I have cooked almost half the recipes.
+It is the cookbook that taught me techniques and flavour profiles and always gave me wonderful meals.
+This vegetarian cookbook is essential on any shelf; it is the bible of Indian vegetarian cuisine.

 For more recipes from this amazing cookbook, click here.